abhishek-mudgal/intervalProblem/README.md

 Below command deploys the `Cloudformation` stack on AWS in `ap-south-1` region with the help of Serverless framework.
 It will also assemble all the necessary resources on the cloud such as Cloudwatch, API Gateway and etc.

     npm run deploy:dev

+## Folder Structure

+**./serverless.yml**
+Configuration file for serverless framework to develop lambda functions and create cloudformation stacks.
+**./src/intervalProblem.js**
+Lambda function which contains the solution to the problem.
+Contains the solution to the problem and related helper functions.
+**./lib/responses.js**
+Contains standard HTTP response functions for API Gateway response, functions also include headers for cors.